RockefellerArchiveCenter/processing-manual/index.md

 layout: docs
 title:  "Rockefeller Archive Center Guide to Processing Collections"
 ---
-The *Rockefeller Archive Center Guide to Processing Collections* provides detailed documentation on the archival processing methods used at the RAC.
-It was written by the RAC Processing Team, and within the institution, it is commonly referred to as the processing manual.
+The *Rockefeller Archive Center Guide to Processing Collections* provides detailed documentation on the archival processing strategies and methods used at the RAC.
+It was written by the RAC Processing Team in close collaboration with other members of the RAC archival staff.
+Within the institution, it is commonly referred to as the Processing Manual.

 ## Mission